 "The guy has been in the same position for fifteen years!" one of the guys on mary jane exclaimed.

 "What if his passion is selling shoes?"
 I asked.

 They pummeled me with statements such as 'What's good about being a shoe salesman?' or 'He's a man, he should be more ambitious.' or 'Can he support a family with that?'

 None of the women came to my rescue.
 Nor did I expect that.
 But I hadn't expected them to agree with those statements.
 They did.
 I should have asked if it was OK being a shoe salesmen and earning a good six-digit income, or being a CEO of your own company that makes little money.
 Because it seemed like they were linking having a respectable title with earning a high income, which isn't always the case.

 I guess I felt a little insecure because I've had my day job for over ten years, don't have any ambition to move up beyond where my current title is because it's just a day job.
 It funds my passion and pays for my bills.
 Well, I pay the bills, my day job doesn't really do anything except deposits my paychecks into my back account.

 But so many of us are obsessed with showing people that we are doing well.
 Check out my German automobile.
 Check out my new iPhone.
 Check out my spiffy shoes.
 Check out my new job.
 Check out my hot girlfriend.

-I used to have a friend who had posted his offer letter from Apple on Facebook.
-He didn't even blackout his salary.
+I had a friend who posted his offer letter from Apple on FaceBook.
+He didn't even redact his salary.
 And people were congratulating him, feeding his ego.
 I wanted to post, "How small is your dick?"
 But I didn't.
 It would have been a waste of my ten seconds.